valu-digital/wp-valu-search/README.md

 -   `$show` (boolean) whether to index the page at all
 -   `$post` (WP_Post) the post of the page being indexed

+`$show` is false if post status is not public OR if the post is archive.

 ### `valu_search_title`

 Parameters